allisterb/osiris/README.md

 The larger vertices outlined in orange represent *events* while the smaller vertices represent *actors*.
 Each event has spatio-temporal attributes and is [coded](https://en.wikipedia.org/wiki/Conflict_and_Mediation_Event_Observations) using a standard classification like `1823 KILL BY PHYSICAL ASSAULT` or `1453 ENGAGE IN VIOLENT PROTESTS TO DEMAND RIGHTS`.
 Directed edges connect actors with events with each event being connected to a dyad or pair of actors where one actor is the *source* of the event action and the other the *target*.

-Using this model we observe the following:
+Using this model we can observe the following:
+* Disparate events and actors may be coded using standard codes allowing consistent connections between them
 * Actors initiate and receive event actions and events connect to other events only through actor vertices.
 * If an event A is possible cause of B then A must happen before B and a path must exist from B to A passing only through event vertices that also precede B.
 * A sequence or chain of events leading to a violent event may show increasing levels of intensity e.g `1453 ENGAGE IN VIOLENT PROTESTS TO DEMAND RIGHTS` -> `153 MOBILIZE OR INCREASE POLICE POWER` -> `1823 KILL BY PHYSICAL ASSAULT`.
 The event coding can reflect this increase numerically with codes with a higher starting triple representing escalation.